julien-arino/math-of-data-science/slides/MATH2740-slides-01-what_is_data_science_and_why_math.md

 # Warning!

-We will barely brush the surface here:
+We barely brush the surface here:

 - Some techniques from linear algebra
 - Some graph theory ideas